-- 5.7 In maintaining and reviewing the governance framework, the PFCC's Chief Finance Officer places reliance on the work undertaken by Internal Audit and in particular, the Head of Internal Audits independent opinion on the adequacy and effectiveness of the system of internal control. - 5.8 For 2020/21 'The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating at the Service is that it provides Reasonable Assurance.
-No reliance was placed on the work of other assurance providers in reaching this opinion.' - 5.9 In giving this opinion attention is drawn to the following significant control issues (in respect of Procurement) which were identified during the year and should be considered for possible inclusion in the 2020/21 Annual Governance Statement - 5.10 Improvements are required on some of the Service's procurement policies and procedures.
-Recent internal audit work had identified weaknesses in guidance which contain no reference to documenting or retaining evidence of procurement processes or ensuring best value is achieved.
-There are no internal assurance frameworks to help provide the necessary oversight and compliance to Service expectations.
-Consequently, there has been an inconsistent application of contract regulations and procurement rules and some spending on goods and services in excess of thresholds had not followed the relevant procurement guidance on written quotes or tendering.
+- 5.7 In maintaining and reviewing the governance framework, the PFCC's Chief Finance Officer places reliance on the work undertaken by Internal Audit and in particular, the Head of Internal Audits independent opinion on the adequacy and effectiveness of the system of internal control. - 5.8 For 2021/22 'The overall opinion of the Head of Internal Audit on the framework of governance, risk management and control operating at the Service is that it provides Reasonable Assurance.
+No reliance was placed on the work of other assurance providers in reaching this opinion.' - 5.9 In giving this opinion attention is drawn to the previous findings on Procurement which were identified during the 2020/21 financial year and should be considered for possible inclusion in the 2021/22 Annual Governance Statement too.